-In a Texas divorce, child custody is referred to as a “conservatorship”, which is the word used to describe the legal rights and responsibilities of a parent.
+In a Texas divorce, child custody is referred to as a “conservatorship.”
+A conservatorship is used to describe the legal rights and responsibilities of a parent.
 Texas courts name a child’s custodian parent as a “conservator.”
-The most important concern for the court in deciding on a conservatorship plan is what is in best interest of the child.
+The most important concern for the court in deciding on a conservatorship plan is what is in the best interest of the child.

 Texas Child Custody

-A family law judge will decide the terms of a “conservatorship” unless both parents reach a custody agreement prior to arriving in a family court.
+A family law judge will decide the terms of a “conservatorship” unless both parents reach a custody agreement prior to arriving in court.
 In that case, the court would just need to approve it.
-According to House Bill 453, the courts must enter a possession schedule that divides the time equally.

 Texas Child Conservatorships

-- Joint managing conservatorship (JMC) In a joint managing conservatorship both parties share the rights and duties of a parent.
+In a joint managing conservatorship (JMC) both parties share the rights and duties of a parent.
 Even in this situation, the exclusive right to make certain decisions may be awarded to one parent only.
 Remember, the court uses the legal standard of “what is in the best interests of the child.
-The challenge of a JMC is that when a judge makes both parents JMCs it may not mean that both parents are going to have equal possession and access to the child.
+The challenge of a JMC is that when a judge makes both parents JMCs it may not mean that both parents are going to have equal possession.
 Custody and visitation are decided in a separate visitation schedule known as a standard possession order (SPO).
 When both parents are made conservators, the judge will specify the responsibilities each parent has separately and jointly.

 Child Support and Visitation Schedule

 The judge will create a visitation schedule, called a standard possession order, using certain guidelines.
 Visitation is called possession of and access to a child.
-A parent can get possession and access, unless the judge determines it is not in the best interests of the child and will endanger the physical or emotional well-being of the child.
-Parents can either agree on a visitation schedule or the judge will order a schedule he or she thinks is in the best interest of the child.
-When a Texas court judge makes a decision about child custody, the orders almost always include child support to be paid by the parent that the child doesn’t live with, the “non-custodial parent”.
+A parent can get possession and access unless the judge determines it is not in the best interests of the child.
+This means it would endanger the physical or emotional well-being of the child.
+Parents can either agree on a visitation schedule or the judge will order what they think is in the child’s best interest.
+When a judge makes a decision, it almost always includes child support to be paid by the non-custodial parent.

 Texas child support laws can sometimes get complicated, and as a father, you may have questions about divorce and custody agreements.
-It is a smart decision to consult an experienced Texas family law attorney if you have questions about your specific situation.
+It is a smart decision to consult an experienced Texas family law attorney if you have questions about your situation.

 Our attorneys at C.E.
-Borman & Associates can help you make important decisions about child custody and also help with negotiating a fair settlement.
+Borman & Associates can help you make important decisions about child custody and negotiate a fair settlement.
 If you have additional questions about your rights as a father or custody agreements, contact us.
 We are here to help.